makew0rld/md2gemini/README.md

   --version             show program's version number and exit -w, --write           Write output to a new file of the same name, but with
                         a .gmi extension.
-  -d DIR, --dir DIR     The directory to write files to, if --write is used.
   -a, --ascii-table     Use ASCII to create tables, not Unicode.
   -f, --frontmatter     Remove Jekyll and Zola style front matter before
                         converting.